RA-Salles/sdb1_rep/works/codeinc/project1/donotreadme.txt

 	etc...

 	which means a car will be organized inside a car ***cars vector, which makes me want to kill someone right now :)

+2101-20032024
+	According to brazilian laws, specially after the releasing of the crlv, only oficial identity and crv from car is needed to perform a transference and, therefore, own a car.
+Using DETRAN's database, you can get other info with just the crv, meaning we'll need only that